 Yes, Augusta is a great place to live.
-Augusta ranks well in a combination of education, crime, cost of living and diversity.
+Augusta ranks well in a combination of factors and diversity.
 Augusta truly has something for everyone, and that’s why it’s a great place to call home.

 Ultimately, what makes a great city to live in is subjective.
 Some people might prefer a smaller city with a tight-knit community, while others might prefer a larger city with more options.
 The important thing is that a city provides what its residents need and want.
 If a city has everything a person is looking for, it can be a great place to live.